Linear and Non-Linear Response of Quadratic Lindbladians: Results

 describing particle gain and loss processes.
 This quadratic structure ensures that Wick's theorem can be used to obtain multi-point correlation functions in terms of two-point correlation functions.
 Additionally this quadratic structure leads to Gaussian path integrals with a single-particle matrix structure that can be leveraged to find these two-point functions: the single-particle Green's functions.

 The key object is the single-particle matrix $\Xi=\mathcal{H}+i\Sigma^R$, a combination of a Hermitian (coherent) term and an anti-Hermitian retarded self-energy contribution that describes Lindbladian dissipation.
-While $\sigma^R$ originates from gain and loss processes due to coupling with a bath, we note that similar dissipative processes can emerge in interacting closed systems.
+While $\Sigma^R$ originates from gain and loss processes due to coupling with a bath, we note that similar dissipative processes can emerge in interacting closed systems.
 Lindbladians describe frequency-independent $\Sigma^R$, which naturally arise from Markovian baths with broad spectral functions.
 The formalism developed in this paper is therefore applicable for steady state or meta-stable responses in any regimes that permit approximating the Keldysh self energy via frequency-independent Lindbladian self energies.

-\subsection{Single-Particle Fermionic Lindbladians}
+\subsubsection{Single-Particle Fermionic Lindbladians}

 To illustrate the analogy between quadratic Lindbladians and quadratic Hamiltonians, consider defining ``left" and ``right" superfermions \cite{prosen2008quantum,prosen2010quantization}, which act on the left side ($\ell_\alpha \rho = c_\alpha\rho \mathcal{P}$) and right side ($r_\alpha \rho = \rho c_\alpha^\dag \mathcal{P}$) of the density matrix, with $\mathcal{P}$ the total fermionic parity operator.
+Here, $\alpha$ includes orbital/spin indices and continuous parameters other than the wave-vector.
 It is convenient to define these superoperators as ordinary operators acting on the vectorized density matrix, yielding